Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The success of the \hyperref[x:principle:KSlaw]{Keating-Snaith Law} is our justification to use characteristic polynomials from \(U(N)\), equivalently \(\CUE(N)\), to explore the behavior of \(Z(t)\) beyond the realm accessible by direct computation.
-We address some natural questions concerning the connection between RMT and the \(\zeta\)-function before examining carrier waves in characteristic polynomials in~\hyperref[x:section:rmtwaves]{Section~{\xreffont\ref{x:section:rmtwaves}}}. \end{subsectionptx} \typeout{************************************************} \typeout{Subsection 6.4 Modeling \(Z(t)\) vs. modeling \(\zeta(s)\)} \typeout{************************************************} \begin{subsectionptx}{Modeling \(Z(t)\) vs. modeling \(\zeta(s)\)}{}{Modeling \(Z(t)\) vs. modeling \(\zeta(s)\)}{}{}{g:subsection:idp95860512} Our original motivation was to model \(Z(t)\), but our description of the Keating-Snaith law referred to modeling \(\zeta(s)\).
-To clarify: \begin{principle}{}{}{x:principle:prin_Zandzeta} Model \(Z(t)\) for \(t\in \mathbb R\) by \(\mathcal Z_A(\theta)\).
-Model \(\zeta(\frac12 + a + i t)\) for \(a\in \mathbb C\) by \(\Lambda(e^{i\theta - a})\). \end{principle} Note that the \(\CbetaE\) measure is invariant under rotation, so the expected value of expressions like \(\mathcal Z_A(\theta) \mathcal Z_A(\theta + \alpha)\) or \(\abs{\Lambda_A(e^{i\theta})}^k\) are independent of \(\theta\), so one typically sets \(\theta=0\).
-See for example \hyperref[x:men:farmerconjecture]{({\xreffont\ref{x:men:farmerconjecture}})} and \hyperref[x:men:farmeranalogue]{({\xreffont\ref{x:men:farmeranalogue}})}.
+The success of the \hyperref[KSlaw]{Keating-Snaith Law} is our justification to use characteristic polynomials from \(U(N)\), equivalently \(\CUE(N)\), to explore the behavior of \(Z(t)\) beyond the realm accessible by direct computation.
+We address some natural questions concerning the connection between RMT and the \(\zeta\)-function before examining carrier waves in characteristic polynomials in~\hyperref[rmtwaves]{Section~{\xreffont\ref{rmtwaves}}}. \begin{paragraphs}{Limitations of the Keating-Snaith law.}{CUEera-14} The GUE Hypothesis is a statement about limiting behavior, and the Keating-Snaith law can be interpreted as a first order correction.
+Here we discuss the prospects of making a more precise version of the Keating-Snaith law.

+It is obvious that random matrices cannot capture the subtle behavior of the \(\zeta\)-function because the matrices do not know anything about the prime numbers.
+For example, when characteristic polynomials were first used to conjecture moments of the \(\zeta\)-function, see \hyperref[twokthmoment]{({\xreffont\ref{twokthmoment}})}, the arithmetic factor \(a_k\) was inserted in an ad-hoc manner.
+A way to make the moment conjecture more natural is the ``hybrid model'' \hyperlink{hybrid}{[{\xreffont 59}]}, which expresses the \(\zeta\)-function as a product with two components: one involving the zeros and one involving the primes.
+See \hyperref[sec_hybrid]{Subsection~{\xreffont\ref{sec_hybrid}}}.
+Assuming a statistical independence of those two components, the leading term in conjectured moments arises as the product \(g_k a_k\).

+It is natural to wonder if a more precise hybrid model could produce lower order terms in the conjectured moments?
+Since the zero statistics of the \(\zeta\)-function and of characteristic polynomials agree only to leading order, a more precise model would either have to produce eigenvalue statistics which incorporate arithmetic effects, or the arithmetic factor would somehow have to compensate for the incorrect lower order terms in the factor involving the zeros.
+Neither option seems plausible.
+The difficulty is further compounded by the fact that the two pieces cannot be treated as independent \textemdash{} because by inspection the main terms in the conjectured moments do not factor as a product.
+We say a bit more about this in \hyperref[sec_hybrid]{Subsection~{\xreffont\ref{sec_hybrid}}}.